The Best Way to Ship Heavy Items: How to Maximize Your Profit

 To state the obvious, the farther you’re sending a package, the more you’ll be charged.
 Within the continental United States, shipping distance is governed by Zones.
 Short trips will be designated Zone 2, while shipping something across the country will usually be designated Zone 8.

-If you’re fulfilling out of just one warehouse, you have no choice but to routinely ship to Zones 5 and up, which is especially costly with large packages.
+If you’re fulfilling out of just one warehouse, you have no choice but to routinely ship to Zones 5 and up, which is especially costly with large or heavy packages.
 Even with two warehouses, much of the country will be outside of the low-cost Zones 2 & 3.

 The simple trick is to ensure that you always have inventory close to the customer so that every shipment originates from Zone 4 or less; many call this a “distributed fulfillment strategy”.
 It requires 3 to 4 fulfillment locations strategically placed throughout the United States.
 Cutting your average shipped-to zone will drive savings straight to your bottom line.

-Distributed fulfillment also comes with the enormous added benefit of enabling fast eCommerce order fulfillment – after all, if your product isn’t shipping far, then it won’t take more than 1 or 2 days to get to the customer.
+Distributed fulfillment also comes with the enormous added benefit of enabling fast ecommerce order fulfillment – after all, if your product isn’t shipping far, then it won’t take more than 1 or 2 days to get to the customer.
 You can stop worrying about using extremely expensive services such as UPS 2nd Day Air and pay ground rates for customer-pleasing fast delivery.

 This simple principle, though, is anything but simple in execution.